autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 g = \cos(3 * (\frac{x}{2} + 0.7)) * \sin(1.3 * x) — 1.6 * x
 $$

-The first-order Taylor expansion of g at a point a is shown below in red.
+The first-order Taylor expansion of $g$ at a point $a$ is shown below in red.
 It clearly **does not provide a good approximation** &rarr; if we observe it over a large range of values for $x$.

 <img src="img/fusion/ekf/taylor.1.webp" width="300">